mccurdyc/www/content/books/talent-is-overrated.md

 author: "Colton J. McCurdy"
 date: 2020-07-14T20:57:59-04:00
 subtitle: "What Really Separates World-Class Performers from Everybody Else"
-description: "Colvin analyzes great golfers, musicians, chess players and more in their respective fields to determine what makes them so great.
-Turns out, there is not magic, just an early start, persistent hard work and motivation to continue working hard."
+description: "Colvin analyzes great golfers, musicians, chess players and more in their respective domains to determine what makes them identifiably great.
+Turns out, there is no magic, just an early start, persistent focused deliberate practice and motivation to continue working hard."
 image: ""
 book-tags: ["self-help",]
 books: ["Talent is Overrated"]